Minocrisy/Vidocrisy/memory-bank/activeContext.md

 - Fixed image path issues in the frontend components
 - Created proper environment configuration for both frontend and backend
 - Renamed the project from "VideoGen" to "Vidocrisy" and updated all references throughout the codebase
+- Completed Phases 1-3 of the project plan
+- Implemented comprehensive export options with multiple formats and quality settings

 ## Next Steps
 1. ✅ Complete the Hedra API integration